 A few pointers when arranging a harvest board:

-• Use a big enough board, better to have the contrast of wood showing then all the good stuff rolling off.
+- Use a big enough board.
+Better to have the contrast of wood showing than all the good stuff rolling off.

-• Place the cheeses & bread down first, everything else can be scattered around & made to fit.
+- Place the cheeses and bread down first.
+Everything else can be scattered around and made to fit.

-• Keep each ingredient clumped somewhat together, to keep easier to dish from.
+- Keep each ingredient clumped somewhat together, to keep it easier to dish from.